rallerG/Pong-Game/README.md

 Left player is controlled with W & S

-Right player is controlled with Up- & Down arrows
+Right player is controlled with Up & Down arrows